tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 ### Use the one-page rule

 If the procedure cannot fit on one page or screen, it's a policy, not a job aid.
-Shrinking it forces decisions about what genuinely matters in the moment.
+Shrinking it forces decisions about what genuinely counts in the moment.

 What fits on one page: